Kaisonic/KeySAV2/README.txt

 * Added IV and EV sum columns
 * Changed pk6 file output to be in box order rather than species order (for better PkHex support)
 * Code refactoring (combined dumpPKX_BV and dumpPKX_SAV)
-* Added option to show ESV for hatched Pokemon
+* Added option to show ESV for hatched Pokémon
-* Added option to enclose trainer and Pokemon nicknames in quotes for CSV exports (to prevent problems with commas in either)
+* Added option to enclose trainer and Pokémon nicknames in quotes for CSV exports (to prevent problems with commas in either)

 ===================================================
 Cu3PO42's Full Usage Guide (from his reddit thread)